Hemang417/Hacktober-Hackathon-Decoders/README.md

 - Unique Digital Cards: We are planning to build a feature where every user will be able to access a digital card that features all their acheivements based on their current and previous investments.

-- Goal Tracker: To add a roadmap so that, user can set a goal and track their progress of different investment.

-- More Investment Option: Currently we only have limited number of stocks and investments options and we intend to increase them by adding sections like mutual funds, bonds etc.
+- More Investment Option: Currently we only have Crypto Currencies  and we intend to increase them by adding sections like investments options for buying and selling Crypto-Currency, mutual funds, bonds etc.

 - More responsive & optimized UI